Oblongmana/vscode-salesforce-doc-lookup/README.md

 # Salesforce Reference Extension for VSCode

-Search Salesforce Documentation entries in VSCode, and open it in your browser.
+Search Salesforce Documentation entries in VSCode, and open them in your browser.

 _Beta Extension - Not yet released to Marketplace_